1712832wine/chatterbot/README.md

 C:\Users\ASUS\AppData\Local\Programs\Python\Python39\Lib\site-packages\chatterbot
 # trainer.py
-you can train chatterbot here, see data trained in `database.sqlite3` run `python trainer.py` to train
+you can train chatterbot here, see data trained in `database.sqlite3` you can download extension SQLite to see data in `database.sqlite3` in visual studio code select all data in file --SQLite.sql ===> Ctrl+SHIFT+Q to delete data in database

+run `python trainer.py` to train

 # app.py